AptkQlik/PublicExamples/ConnectDesktop/ConnectDesktop/readme.txt

 Applications, in which the Qlik Sense .NET SDK library is embedded, can be written in any .net language.

+The .NET Core support provided by this package is experimental only.

 To see the full END USER LICENSE AGREEMENT see separate file.